emmanueluche/dune_imperium_uprising_4/Manual.md

 - Shipping requires 2 or more Inﬂuence with the Spacing Guild.

-- Sietch Tabr requires 2 or more Inﬂ uence with the Fremen.
+- Sietch Tabr requires 2 or more Inﬂuence with the Fremen.

 The eight diff erent Agent icons are: